tasmota/docs/docs/Smart-Meter-Interface.md

     #define USE_UFILESYS
     #define GUI_TRASH_FILE
     ```
-    Also recommended to free up the image from unused drivers.
+    Also recommended, if you use lots of vars and increased buffer sizes to free up the image from unused drivers.
 You should get some inspiration from the `tasmota-lite` image definition in `tasmota_configurations.h`.

 -----